Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "I am scheduled for surgery for what I thought was gonna be a FTT/MR (Full Tummy Tuck with Muscle Repair.)
 My insurance company is paying and has approved me for CPT 15831, which they told me was an abdominoplasty.
 Well, I went for my pre-op yesterday and my PS is telling me that he is giving me a panniculectomy and only removing some skin below my BB and doing only the lower muscle repair.
 He said that it would cost me an additional $3,000 cash for him to do the FTT with the upper muscle repair.
 How do I convince my PS to do the TT/MR. My IC said it was for an abdominoplasty so I don't know what the problem is!"

 Currently, medical insurance pays pretty poorly for most plastic surgery.
-My billing shows an average 33% payment relative to my 'Usual and Customary' fees by health insurance.
+Our billing shows an average 33% payment relative to our 'Usual and Customary' fees by health insurance.
 They also on occasion do not pay at all after the surgery has been performed.
 Pre-approval letters routinely state: "This is not a guarantee of payment."
 The basic tenet upon which insurance companies deny plastic surgery after the fact is "necessity" or lack thereof.
-In essense, they claim that the service was cosmetic and therefore is the patient's responsibility.
+In essence, they claim that the service was cosmetic and therefore is the patient's responsibility.
 Be careful trying to get your insurance to cover cosmetic work.
 It might not be all that cosmetic when it is all said and done.

 Abdominoplasty is a primarily cosmetic procedure.
 Pregnancy does contribute to the development of the pannus, but as you may see resection of the pannus (panniliculectomy) and true abdominoplasty are very different operations.
 I suggest that you discuss the planned operation carefully with your surgeon to make sure that you are OK about the potential outcome.